Aims of the project

 The programme seeks to address the requirements of local primary school heads in terms of extension activities for their most able students.
 Our measure of success is the pupils' own self reflection logs and the assessment of our participating school heads.
-We invite familes of participants into the school and to our Community Day where the pupils perform.
-This gives schools a platform to showcase the talents of their pupils.
+We invite familes of participants into the school for breakfast and a school tour and encourage applications to the senior school for fully funded bursary places.
 Students grow in confidence and experience increased self esteem.

 Background and goals